KenichiNogami/EQ-Risk-Share-by-ETH/README.md

 This contract covers earthquakes of magnitude 7/+, which occur around 13 times on average per year on the globe.
 These big earthquakes are categorized into 4 threads;

-   Level_4 10000/+ people deaths or severe(category 7) nuclear reactors accidents.
+   Level_4 10000/+ people deaths or severe(level 7) nuclear reactors accidents.
    Level_3 1000 to 9999 deaths
    Level_2 100 to 999 deaths
    Level_1 0 to 99 deaths

-Risk sharing is executed every round: 200,000 blocks of ETH, which is round 365.24/13 days New user shall participate risk sharing from the next round.
+Risk sharing is executed every round: 200,000 blocks of ETH network, which is round 365.24/13 days New user shall participate risk sharing from the next round.
 In other words not from current runnning round.
-By then, they must pay premium of 0.01*n ETH and choose one thread(s) of earthquake.
+By then, they must pay premium of 0.01*n ETH and choose (one) thread(s) of earthquake.
-If no earthquake/nuclear reactor accident occurs in the round, all premium shall be carried forward to the next month.
+If no earthquake/nuclear reactor accident occurs in the round, all premium shall be carried forward to the next round.
-In the next month this will be used for risk sharing with new participants.
+In the next round this will be used for risk sharing with new participants.
 There is no payback in case of cancellation.
 There is no fee/risk margin.
 Everything is used for risk sharing.
-But gas is required by ETH network.
+But gas is required by ETH network to operate this contract.
 Your donation etc. are very appreciated.
 If magnitude 7/+ earthquake(s) occur, all paid premiums shall be shared by those participants who chose that specific thread.
-In case more than 1 earthquakes occurred, fund shall be shared only by the most severerest level participants.
+In case more than 1 earthquakes occurred, the fund shall be shared only by the most severerest level participants.
-E.g. if Level_1 and Level_4 EQ occurred, the fund shall be shared by the Level_4.
+E.g. if Level_1 and Level_4 EQ occurred, the fund shall be shared only by the Level_4.

 In the contract "riskShare" there are two function for users;